9 Reasons Why Millennials Are Choosing To Become Expats

 But Before We Start, Let’s Define What An Expat Is

 An expatriate (often shortened to expat) is a person residing in a country other than their native country.
 In common usage, the term often refers to professionals, skilled workers, or artists taking positions outside their home country, either independently or sent abroad by their employers, which can be companies, universities, governments, or non-governmental organizations.
 However, the term ‘expatriate’ is also used for retirees and others who have chosen to live outside their native country.

 Now that we understand what an Expat is, we will have a closer look at the top 9 reasons why millennials are choosing to become expats.

 1. Reduced Cost of Living

-As it goes, certain US states, like California, Hawaii and New York are extremely expensive to live in, which degrades the quality of living.
-Other countries, like Thailand, The Philippeans, Malaysia, Spain or Panama offer better life prospects, and are additionally, far cheaper than the most U.S cities.
+As it goes, certain US states, like California, Hawaii, and New York are extremely expensive to live in, which degrades the quality of living.
+Other countries, like Thailand, The Philippines, Malaysia, Spain, or Panama offer better life prospects and are far cheaper than most U.S cities.

 You might find it hard to believe but you can easily buy a condo with two bedrooms and two bathrooms overseas for the same price as you would have paid for buying a studio apartment in the U.S.

 In Panama City, Panama, you can rent a nice 3 bedroom apartment with 2 bathrooms, a nice view, close to all the amenities for about $800/month.
 Depending on the area you pick, your hydro can be as little as $100 per month.
 Your food costs are considerably cheaper and you don’t need to own your own vehicle as an Uber is anywhere from $2.50 – $5.00.
 You can still buy a car, but considering the purchase price, license and government fees, gas consumption, parking costs, and insurance, it can be overwhelming.
 My suggestion would be to rent a car when you want to travel outside of Panama City, to let’s say, David or Coronado.